Speeding-up Graph Algorithms via Clique Partitioning: Introduction

-However, to benefit from using the compressed graph as input to a graph algorithm, it is critical that the compression algorithm and the obtained compressed graph meet the following requirements: 1) the compression algorithm must have a low running time so that when used as a preprocessing step for other graph algorithms, like matching, leads to a lower overall execution time than in the case of executing the graph algorithms on the original graph; and 2) the compressed graphs are directly usable as input to other graph algorithms or require minimal modifications by these algorithms.
-These conditions make the design of graph compression algorithms challenging.
-In this paper, we address this challenge by focusing on bipartite graphs and propose a new Clique Partitioning-based Graph Compression (\textsf{CPGC}) algorithm that compresses bipartite graphs while preserving their path information.
-A bipartite graph is a graph where the vertices can be divided into two disjoint sets, such that no two vertices within the same set are adjacent.
-We theoretically and experimentally show that our algorithm improves the running time and the compression rate over the algorithm proposed by Feder and Motwani~\cite{federMotwani}, i.e., the best existing clique partitioning-based graph compression algorithm used to speed-up the execution of other graph algorithms. \looseness -1
+However, to effectively speed up the downstream algorithms, the restructuring algorithm itself must be efficient and the resulting structure readily usable.
+Specifically, it must meet two critical conditions: 1) the graph restructuring algorithm must have a low running time to ensure that its use as a preprocessing step leads to an overall reduction in execution time compared to running the algorithms on the original graph; and 2) the restructured graph should be directly usable as input to these algorithms or require minimal modifications.
+These conditions highlight the inherent challenges in designing effective graph restructuring algorithms for speeding-up graph algorithms.
+In this paper, we address these challenges and propose a new Clique Partitioning based Graph Restructuring (\textsf{CPGR}) algorithm that restructures the graph to reduce the number of edges while preserving the path information.
+We theoretically and experimentally show that our algorithm achieves faster running time and greater reduction in the number of edges compared to the algorithm proposed by Feder and Motwani~\cite{federMotwani}, i.e., the best existing algorithm used to speeding-up the execution of graph algorithms. \looseness -1

-\subsection{Related Work.}
+\subsection{Related Work}